trolit/projectZero/README_dev_en.md

 ### Editor configuration
 **Warning!** To get correct view of 'Game' window in Unity, create profile with 1920x1080 resolution.
 Set it and then change Scale parameter to minimum assignable value.

+If using Unity Hub, the <a href="https://unity.com/releases/editor/archive">Unity download archive<a> has a direct link for installing the Unity version.

 ### Unity tool version
 2018.3.12f1